 If you do not have a company at present

-Personal or joint ownership may be the more appropriate route but there are currently significant other advantages of corporate status particularly if you expect that:
+Personal or joint ownership may be the more appropriate route but there are currently other significant advantages of corporate status particularly if you expect that:

-- you will be increasing your investment in residential property and
+- you will be increasing your investment in residential property

-- you are unlikely to be selling the properties on a piecemeal basis or
+- you are unlikely to be selling the properties on a piecemeal basis; or

 - you are mainly financing the initial purchases of the property from your own capital.